francisco-gargiulo/clean-architecture-typical-scenario-ts/README.md

 ## Introduction

-Please note that the content of this document is based on Chapter 22 of "The Clean Architecture" book by Robert C. Martin.
-The TypeScript code example that follows is structured according to the typical scenario diagram illustrated in Figure 22.2 of the aforementioned book.
+The main concept of this document is based on "Clean Architecture: A Craftsman's Guide to Software Structure and Design" book by Robert C. Martin.

+The Clean Architecture concept aims to achieve separation of concerns by dividing the software application into layers.
+These layers help in isolating business rules, UI, database, and external agencies from each other.
+This separation is intended to make the system more understandable, flexible, and maintainable.
+The primary focus is on the use of a domain-centric architecture where the domain logic is at the core and is independent of external concerns like databases and frameworks.

 ## Requirements and Installation